wilbcn/HomeLab/Active-Directory-Setup/README.md

 ![image](https://github.com/user-attachments/assets/d1760576-d882-42f9-85c1-c87b10745dd1)

-8. In our client system settings, lets change the PC name to CLIENT1, and finish doining our domain.
+8. In our client system settings, we change the PC name to CLIENT1, and finish joining our domain.
 To do this, we will need to enter our Domain Admin details.
 Afterwards, restart the PC.

 ![image](https://github.com/user-attachments/assets/061ef98d-d961-4c4e-8e92-2bf06b075eac)